 Realized capital losses are netted against realized capital gains to determine capital gains tax liability.
 If net losses exceed net gains, you can deduct only \$3,000 (\$1,500 for married taxpayers filing separately) of losses per year against ordinary income (such as wages, self-employment and business income, interest, dividends, and taxable retirement plan distributions).
-But you can carry forward excess losses until death.
+If year-to-date you have a net loss, it could provide an opportunity to divest yourself of appreciated investments in a tax-efficient way.

-If you don't have enough gains to absorb losses, you could be left with losses in excess of the annual ordinaryincome deduction limit.
+If you don't have enough gains to absorb losses, you could be left with losses in excess of the annual ordinary-income deduction limit.
 So think twice before selling an investment at a loss.
 After all, if you hold on to the investment, it may recover the lost value.
 In fact, a buy-and-hold strategy works well for many long-term investors because it can minimize the effects of market volatility.